BOB punching bag - The closest thing to a real opponent

 The BOB at the office?

 Yes.
 Hundreds of companies keep a BOB in the office.
 Why?
 Because there is always a lot of stress involved with almost any job, people have different ways of dealing with it.
 The common similarity with any normal human is the tendency to hit something.
-Some pound their computer screen, other hit the table, some throw their mouse across the room (even though cordless) etc etc. The companies that buy the BOB for their employees, encourage the employees to use the BOB and "give it hell" in order to let all frustration ( be it business or personal ) go on the BOB, so that it does not interfere with their working process.
+Some pound their computer screen, other hit the table, some throw their mouse across the room (even though it is NOT cordless) etc etc. The companies that buy the BOB for their employees, encourage the employees to use the BOB and "give it hell" in order to let all frustration ( be it business or personal ) go on the BOB, so that it does not interfere with their working process.

 If it is possible, you should place the BOB in a separate more private place, so the customers (if you are dealing with customers of course) will not see it.